A gorgeous carrot pickle that will last in the fridge for a week.

 - Vadam is a paste or dough made from rice, sago etc that is dried and then fried before using.
 Also called Fryums.

 You might also like other Mango recipes here and here.
 Browse our Indian Recipes here.
-Or try a collection of easy Summer dishes here and here.
+Or try a collection of easy Late Summer dishes.

 Continue reading “Mango Vathal | Dried Mango for Indian Dishes”